morganross/FilePromptForge/api_only_web_search_capability_chart_updated (2).md

 ## Deep Research (API‑only)

-**What we mean by “deep research.”** In this context, deep research = the model autonomously plans multi‑step web queries, fetches/reads many sources, tracks what’s been covered, and synthesizes a long, cited write‑up — all from a single API call (you don’t wire separate steps yourself).
+In this context, deep research = the model autonomously plans multi‑step web queries, fetches/reads many sources, tracks what’s been covered, and synthesizes a long, cited write‑up — all from a single API call (Behind the scenes DR is multi agent on the server side, but they present as one-shot to the api user).

 ### Models that are *natively* deep‑research (choose the model; no extra flag)